bonitasoft/bonita-doc/md/ldap.md

-# LDAP connector
+# LDAP Connector

 The LDAP connector allows a process to retrieve data from an LDAP server by running a query.

-It is not related with user authentication.
+If you are looking for LDAP Authentication please go to: [Active Directory or LDAP authentication](https://documentation.bonitasoft.com/bonita/${varVersion}/active-directory-or-ldap-authentication).

 Configuring an LDAP connector with the wizard: